growdigital/forestgarden.wales/content/article/hostas.md

 Information gleaned from the fantastic [Creating a Forest Garden](https://www.agroforestry.co.uk/product/creating-a-forest-garden-2/) by Martin Crawford, page 223.
 Edibilty rating out of 5 <span style="color:#BCB5B5"></span> is from [Plants For A Future](https://pfaf.org/) website.

+### All hostas are edible

+[Stephen Barstow](http://www.edimentals.com/) says all hostas are edible but it’s the larger cultivars which are used, as they’re easier to harvest.
+You can harvest all the spring shoots and it will regrow and flower in the same year; ornamental hosta growers do this for new leaves anyway.
+It’s also an easy plant to propagate by taking divisions.

 _Photo copyright Creative Commons by Andrew Duff on [Flickr](https://flickr.com/photos/deadhorse/133926488)._